CDK4/6 inhibitorFDA-approvedFirst-line

 Efficacy

-Clinical trials have demonstrated that ribociclib can improve progression-free survival and overall survival in patients with hormone receptor-positive breast cancer.
+Ribociclib has been shown to improve progression-free survival in patients with hormone receptor-positive metastatic breast cancer.

 Side effects